top of page

 Vet Check and Vaccination

-Annual heartworm vaccinations can also be provided at the time of the final booster.
+Annual heartworm vaccinations can also be provided at the time of the third booster.

 Annual boosters are then usually provided thereafter for whatever vaccinations you select.